 6) Bring the fun of a Science museum to your home

-If your kids enjoy visiting science museums, they’ll love these challenges that they can take part in at home from the Science Museum Group.
-There are loads of activities, challenges and experiments available to keep minds and bodies entertained and educated.
+If your kids enjoy visiting science museums, they’ll love the challenges that they can take part in at home from the Science Museum Group.
+There are loads of activities, challenges and experiments available to keep young minds entertained and educated.

 Make your virtual visit here